-“If you have a heart attack on the Isle of Wight, you are reliant on the Air Ambulance to get you over to the mainland, because they don’t do the required procedure on the Island.
-So it’s made me realise just how much we need on the Air Ambulance.”
+“If you have a heart attack on the Isle of Wight, you are reliant on the Air Ambulance to get you over to the mainland because they don’t do the required procedure on the Island.
+So it’s made me realise just how much we need them.”

 71-year-old Linda lives at home in Godshill on the Isle of Wight with her husband, Ian, and their dog, Frank.
 On 29th May 2019 at 6.30am, on the day she was visiting her daughter in Eastbourne, Linda suffered a heart attack just moments before departing for the ferry terminal.
 Linda urgently required treatment and transportation from HIOWAA.
 Below, Linda tells her story.

 The day before I was due to visit my daughter, I started getting this burning pain in my throat.
 I thought it was just indigestion.
 The following day, as I was getting ready to leave for the ferry, I knew something was seriously wrong.
 I felt awful.
 I staggered over to the sink and vomited, the colour washing away from my face.
 My blood pressure was low, very low.
 Ian dialed 111 and, after several questions, they thought I might be having a heart attack.